 What to serve with them

-We love our meatballs and sauce with pasta.
-(Use gluten-free pasta if needed.)
+We love these gluten-free meatballs with pasta and sauce.
+(Use gluten-free pasta if needed, or rice cooked like pasta.)

-They also would be great over spaghetti squash or zucchini noodles, for a low-carb option.
+They also would be great over spaghetti squash or zucchini noodles.
 Of course, a meatball sandwich would be nice too!

 Frequently asked questions